gaultierq/memori/README.md

 # TODOs:
 - <del>use ORMlite</del>
 - <del>notification instead of new activity</del>
-- Take the quizz with answer box and score
+- <del>Take the quizz with answer box and score</del>
+- abstract exam dialog fragment, and use it for memory types
 - sync the local db online